 Baby Formula Lawsuit

 Enfamil and Similac are baby formulas often fed to premature babies in the NICU to help spur growth and weight gain.
-Both formulas are cow milk-based, which may cause a digestive problem in pre-term infants known as Necrotizing Enterocolitis, or NEC.
+Both formulas are cow milk-based.
+These formulas may cause a digestive problem in preterm infants known as Necrotizing Enterocolitis, or NEC.

 Research has suggested the link between cow’s milk-based formula and NEC for many years.
 A 2011 study out of Johns Hopkins Children’s Center notes that “Extremely premature babies fed human donor milk are less likely to develop the dangerous intestinal condition necrotizing enterocolitis than babies fed a standard premature infant formula derived from cow’s milk.”